This is an updated version of the former http://scn.sap.com/docs/DOC-34907 FAQ

 For further details, please refer to slide 50 of the Roadmap presentation.

 - SAP Solution Manager addresses Application Lifecycle Management for SAP systems (ALM).
-SAP Landscape Virtualization Management software enables running SAP systems on virtualized and cloud infrastructures and addresses infrastructure layer complexities.
-In addition, SAP Landscape Virtualization Management provides additional capabilities such as a framework for automated system copy/refresh and automatic capacity management which deal with the complexities of both the infrastructure and the applications through a single tool.
+SAP Landscape Management software enables running SAP systems on virtualized and cloud infrastructures and addresses infrastructure layer complexities.
+In addition, SAP Landscape Management provides additional capabilities such as a framework for automated system copy/refresh and automatic capacity management which deal with the complexities of both the infrastructure and the applications through a single tool.

 - Performing basic monitoring and management of non-SAP systems such as, starting or stopping a system, collecting basic monitoring data such as CPU usage, memory usage, running state etc.).

 - Performing mass-operations on non-SAP systems such as, mass-start or mass-stop).